Bose-Hubbard simulator with long-range hopping

-\textbf{Sub-radiant exciton dynamics} We perform stroboscopic measurements at 330 mK, starting by a 100 ns long laser pulse\fd{, focussed down to 1.5 $\mu$m on the lattice.
-The average laser power $P$ controls the density of photo-injected carriers.
-Short after termination of the excitation, the inset in Fig.2.a shows that the exciton fluid extends over 20x20 lattice sites.
-At the same time} its density is large, around $10^{10}$ cm$^{-2}$, since the PL spectral width is about 900 $\mu$eV (Fig.2.a).
-This magnitude marks that a high rate of dipolar collisions screen the lattice potential (around \fd{220} $\mu$eV deep). \fd{Excitons are effectively delocalized in this regime.
-They realize a homogeneous fluid exploring a confinement profile regularized by exciton-exciton dipolar repulsions \cite{ivanov2004,schindler2008}.
-Then, the PL intensity decays exponentially with a characteristic time around 35 ns.
-This magnitude reveals the radiative decay rate in our GaAs bilayer, free from lattice confinement.
-Indeed, it first matches the decay rate measured in a region where the surface electrode is not patterned, so that excitons explore a flat confinement profile (green points in Fig.2.c).
-Also, it agrees quantitatively with theoretical expectations for our heterostructure \cite{Ivanov_2011}.}
+\textbf{Sub-radiant exciton dynamics} \fd{The dissipative part of long-range hopping, $\Gamma$, is directly accessed by the PL dynamics.
+Conveniently, our experiments allow us to quantitatively compare the regime where dipolar excitons are confined in the lattice, below unitary filling, to the reference situation where excitons explore instead a homogeneous two-dimensional landscape.} The latter case is for instance accessed at short delays $\Delta t$ after termination of the laser pulse injecting electronic carriers (\fd{Methods}).
+In this regime where the exciton density is large (around 10$^{10}$ cm$^{-2}$), Fig.2.a illustrates that the PL spectral width is about 900 $\mu$eV.
+This manifests that a high rate of dipolar collisions screens the lattice potential (around 220 $\mu$eV deep) \cite{ivanov2004,schindler2008}. \fd{The PL signal then decays exponentially with $\Delta t$, like $e^{-\Gamma_0 \Delta t}$ where $\Gamma_0=1/35$ ns$^{-1}$ denotes the bare radiative decay rate of dipolar excitons in our GaAs bilayer (Fig.2.d).} Importantly, the same magnitude for $\Gamma_0$ is measured outside the lattice where excitons explore a flat confinement profile (green points in Fig.2.d).
+Also, it agrees quantitatively with theoretical expectations for our device geometry \cite{Ivanov_2011}.

-For delays greater than about 200 ns, i.e. in the very dilute regime where the rate of dipolar repulsions is strongly reduced, Fig.2.a shows that the PL has a spectral width reduced to a few 100 $\mu$eV. \fd{We have previously evidenced that excitons are confined in the lattice in this regime \cite{lagoin_2022mott}.} \fd{Furthermore, Fig.2.a shows that the PL has a spatial extension reduced by around 3-fold (inset).
-Most strikingly, its intensity hardly decays with the delay to the loading laser termination, up to the $\mu$s regime, i.e. orders of magnitude longer than the excitons radiative decay time (35 ns).
-This difference provides a strong indication that a sub-radiant phase is prepared through radiative dissipation, in the ultra-low collisional regime enforced by the lattice.
-We then note that radiative loss is here strongly inhibited compared to previous reports with atomic arrays \cite{rui_2020}.} \onecolumngrid
+\fd{Figure 2.a shows that the PL dynamics is strongly modified when the average exciton density is decreased to around 10$^9$ cm$^{-2}$.
+This dilute regime is accessed when $\Delta t$ exceeds about 200 ns.
+The PL spectral width lies then around a few 100 $\mu$eV, which ensures that the lattice confines at most one exciton per site \cite{lagoin_2022mott,lagoin_2022}.
+In this situation, Fig.2.b first shows that the PL emission contracts spatially,} from around 30x30 to 10x10 sites.
+Most strikingly its intensity hardly decays with $\Delta t$, up to the $\mu$s range (Fig.2.a).
+This considerable increase of the PL radiative decay time suggests that a sub-radiant many-body phase is spontaneously prepared at long times, in the ultra-low collisional regime enforced by the lattice confinement.